omgitsgb/llamacpp-searx-installer-linux/README.md

 ## 🔄 Rebuild Notes

-If you update your `main.py` or replace the 'model', and want to refresh the LlamaCPP image:
+If you update your `main.py` or replace the model, and want to refresh the LlamaCPP image:

 ```base
 cd $HOME/llamacpp-searx/llamacpp